 You can enhance your desktop’s usability by ditching the wires and using a wireless keyboard.

-Like WiFi, connecting your desktop to a wireless keyboard shouldn’t be too challenging of a task, especially if you follow the steps below.
+Connecting your desktop to a wireless keyboard like WiFi shouldn’t be too challenging, especially if you follow the steps below.

 Install the batteries and insert the Unifying Receiver

-Some wireless keyboards come with built-in batteries, while some will require you to insert a battery before use.
+Some wireless keyboards have built-in batteries, while others require inserting a battery before use.

 If you need to insert a battery, install it correctly for the keyboard to work as desired.